ucsb-cs16-s18-matni/ucsb-cs16-s18-matni.github.io/_lab/lab10.md

 Write a recursive function that returns a Boolean value of true if an input string is a palindrome and false if it is not.
 You can do this by checking if the first character equals the last character, and if so, make a recursive call with the input string minus the first and last characters.
 You will have to define a suitable stopping condition.

 Important: the string may contain ANY character, like whitespaces, hash-tags, numbers, etc...
 You should only be checking if the alphabet characters constitute a palindrome (ignore the character case).
+An input string that has NO letters (or is empty) is considered to be a palindrome (nothing backwards is still nothing!)

 Look at the lab10.cpp program provided and the main() function therein.
 It takes in a string as user input, then calls 2 functions (cleanUp() and isPalindrome()) and, on the basis of the answer it sees, it outputs the result.